OctoPrint/OctoPrint/CONTRIBUTING.md

     #### Link to octoprint.log

     [On gist.github.com or pastebin.com.
-ALWAYS INCLUDE and never truncate.]
+ALWAYS INCLUDE and never truncate.
+    The Contribution Guidelines tell you where to find that.]

     #### Link to contents of terminal tab or serial.log